Moxio/php-codesniffer-sniffs/README.md

 is unexpected and cannot be naively cast to float, making it error-prone.
 It is still possible to set this argument to `false`, but in that case you have probably thought about this.

+**Moxio.PHP.DisallowImplicitIteratorToArrayWithUseKeys**: Disallows calls to `iterator_to_array()` without the `$use_keys` argument being explicitly set.
+By default, `iterator_to_array` uses the keys provided by the iterator.
+This behavior is often desired for associative arrays, but can cause [unexpected results](https://twitter.com/hollodotme/status/1057909890566537217) for 'list-like' arrays.
+Explicitly requiring the parameter to be set ensures that the developer has to think about which behavior is desired for the situation at hand.

 Running tests
 -------------
 After installing dependencies (including development dependencies) using Composer, run